EnterpriseDB/tpa/RELNOTES.md

 ## Minor changes

+- Ensure correct package name for repmgr on RedHat from BDR Enterprise 2q repositories is used.
+This caters for a fairly small corner case therefore previously configured clusters where this is seen should be refreshed manually if a package conflict is seen.
+This can be done by removing any packages matching "*repmgr*" before rerunning deploy.

+## v22.1 (2022-01-19)

+## Minor changes

 - Revise max_worker_processes and set a reasonable floor value of 16.
 Normally this value is calculated using the number of postgres instances as a base value, the new base default is now